 FRRR ABC Heywire Youth Innovation grants

-Grants of up to $10,000 are now available for communities across Australia to adopt, adapt and act on one of the six ideas.
+Grants of up to $10,000 are available for communities across Australia to adopt, adapt and act on the ideas generated at the Heywire Summit.

 FRRR first joined forces with the ABC in 2013 and the positive impact of the grants we’ve awarded so far is being felt in 160 rural and regional communities around Australia.